 Making its return from the classic error, the Grabber Blue paint made a huge splash on the 2010 Mustang.
 Ford saw the great feedback from Mustang owners and carried the paint color into the 2012 year.
 This light blue was perfect for those wanting a brighter blue than Deep Impact and was a perfect fit for black wheels!

 Ingot Silver was another widely popular color for the S197 Mustangs.
 Silver has always been a favorite among Mustang owners and Ingot was no different.
 The subtle paint was the perfect blank canvas for any color wheels and decals.
 The silver and black scheme was always popular across every generation.

-Another great color that has continued it's legacy into the 2012 Mustang color lineup is Kona Blue.
-When Kona made it's debut in 2010, Mustang owners quickly began feuding on Kona Blue vs Deep Impact Blue.
-While we are huge fans of both, we lean more towards Kona due to it's darker tones in low light.
-We are interested to see how they will compliment the sharp curves of the 2018 Mustang's front end.
+Another great color that has continued its legacy into the 2012 Mustang color lineup is Kona Blue.
+When Kona made its debut in 2010, Mustang owners quickly began feuding on Kona Blue vs Deep Impact Blue.
+While we are huge fans of both, we lean more towards Kona due to its darker tones in low light.
+We are interested to see how they will complement the sharp curves of the 2018 Mustang's front end.